Browse by . . .

 Too much of the same thing

 Similarly, Danto finds himself drawn to Jasper Johns for his "reverse ready-mades."
 Although beautiful objects, he notes, the targets dare one to shoot at them, like found objects.
 True, but here Danto overlook much of the painting's impact on the viewer, who stands discomfortingly and alluringly at point-blank range.
 Masaccio's Trinity, the first great example of perspective, springs perfectly to life from precisely six and one-half feet away, and one has to kneel, too.
 In 1400, God walked on earth, and he could fairly insist that one bend to acknowledge the unprecedented event.
-Johns disturbs a viewer's relationship to the work and to illusion, with an unfair demand.
+Jasper Johns disturbs a viewer's relationship to the work and to illusion, with an unfair demand.

 Just as his interpretations keep coming back to the same point, so the choice of artist has a way of returning to the same decade.
 Danto misses too much current art and too many retrospectives of art's history.
 After his reviews of "Sensation" and Nashat, or his noticing Jan Vermeer's trickery with mirrors, I had to wish that he pushed himself more.